udhc-journals/udhc-journals.github.io/_pages/advisors.md

 ---

 # Chief Advisors
-#### Project Vikram  is honoured to have the following dignitaries on its panel of advisors
+#### UDHC Journals  is honoured to have the following dignitaries on its panel of advisors

 {% include feature_row %}